romdalf/romdalf/README.md

 ## Who's Rom 👋

-Romuald Vandepoel is a technologist, facilitator, advocate, and open source contributor responsible for modernizing and transforming customer and partner organizations at Red Hat, Inc. He embraces his role as a trusted advisor within architecture boards and CTO offices providing guidance on culture, process and technology adoption strategies.
+Rom Adams (né Romuald Vandepoel) is a technologist, facilitator, advocate, and open-source contributor responsible for modernizing and transforming customer and partner organizations at Red Hat, Inc. He embraces his role as a trusted advisor within architecture boards and CTO offices providing guidance on culture, process, and technology adoption strategies.
 As a transformational leader, he supports transitions from IT legacy siloed monoliths to ecosystems of Business-Unit-as-a-Service to accelerate the organization's innovation and growth.

-Romuald participated as moderator and speaker for both in-person and virtual events for Red Hat, FOSDEM, DevOps.com, DevNetwork, Tech Field Day, and CNCF.
-He also maintains and contributes to two open source projects, Trousseau and Discoblocks, and is a member of the Ondat Advisory Board where he provides guidance on open source strategies.
-Romuald is based both in Eindhoven and San Jose and has held diverse roles in tech companies including Tyco, SonicWALL, NetApp, and Red Hat.
+Rom participated as moderator and speaker for both in-person and virtual events for Red Hat, FOSDEM, DevOps.com, DevNetwork, Tech Field Day, HashiCorp, and the CNCF.
+He also funded, maintains and contributes to open-source projects and advises companies on their open-source and sustainability strategies.
+Rom is based both in Eindhoven and San Jose and has held diverse roles in tech companies including Tyco, SonicWALL, NetApp, and Red Hat.

 <p align="center">
   <a href="https://www.linkedin.com/in/rvandepoel/">